 The economic recession will change how people and businesses spend their money and what they purchase.
-This changed buyer behavior will be the root cause of low flight demand.
+This changed buyer behaviour will be the root cause of low flight demand.

 Why will business traveler flight demand be low?

-Companies and industries across the boarder will be impacted by the COVID-19 Coronavirus economic recession forcing companies to change their behavior and keep their travelling expenses under close review.
+Companies and industries across the border will be impacted by the COVID-19 Coronavirus economic recession forcing companies to change their behaviour and keep their travelling expenses under close review.
 Companies will switch to more affordable substitutes such as video conferencing or booking economy class tickets instead of travelling in business class.

 Why will leisure traveler flight demand be low?